nabeel-oz/qlik-py-tools/README.md

     -v ~/Documents/logs:/qlik-py-tools/core/logs \
     nabeeloz/qlik-py-tools

-# Run a container in detached mode, storing predictive models on a volume , logs on a bind mount and starting the container anytime you restart your machine
+# Run a container in detached mode, storing predictive models on a volume , logs on a bind mount and restart the container on reboot
 docker run \
     -p 50055:50055 \
     -d \